Gear Diary

 Do you do requests?
 A better search plugin so I can find stuff I vaguely remember you mentioning six months ago…

 I’m working my way though stuff.
-I didn’t expect this old theme to work with up-to-date Wordpress, so I’m having a dilemma whether to re-organise this one or go to the all-new thing.
+I didn’t expect this old theme to work with up-to-date WordPress, so I’m having a dilemma whether to re-organise this one or go to the all-new thing.

 Whatever, there will be better functionality coming in over the next while.